By: Aaron Cieslicki

 A Nagios Server in Every Cloud

-The preferred solution for both crossing firewalls and managing overlapping address schemes is to avoid both challenges by deploying a Nagios server in each cloud.
-Doing so will ensure none of the monitoring traffic leaves the cloud and IP addresses are then allowed to overlap.
-Monitoring statistics for multiple Nagios servers can be easily aggregated using Nagios Fusion, which pulls results from multiple Nagios servers and reports the data in one view.
+The easiest solution to both crossing firewalls and managing overlapping address schemes is to avoid both problems by placing a Nagios server in each cloud.
+None of your monitoring check traffic leaves the cloud, and none of your addresses can overlap.
+Stats for numerous Nagios servers are easily aggregated with Nagios Fusion, which pulls results form multiple Nagios servers onto one pane of glass.

 Many Clouds, One Nagios Server

-In some cases, the right solution may involve just one Nagios server monitoring more than one cloud.
-The overlapping IP address space challenge can be resolved a couple of ways.
-For actively polling devices, a Fully Qualified Domain Name (FQDN) can be used rather than IP address.
-Another method to reduce firewall challenges when monitoring multiple clouds is to use passive monitoring, where monitoring check results are sent one-way only from the monitored host to Nagios.
-With passive monitoring, only outgoing check results are passed.
-Passive monitoring keeps security teams happy about limiting inbound traffic, and reduces total load on the network administration team as opposed to active polling which commonly involves a large number of port forwarding rules.
+A common tactic to reduce firewall issues monitoring multiple clouds is to use passive monitoring, where monitoring check results are sent one-way only from the monitored host to Nagios.
+With passive monitoring, there is no inbound polling traffic into the cloud from the Nagios server to the monitored hosts, only outgoing check results.
+Passive monitoring keeps security teams happy about limiting inbound traffic, and reduces some of the load on the network administration team compared to active polling using a large number of port forwards.

 Cloud Monitoring Isn’t Cloudy at All!

 Hopefully by now your monitoring forecast has gone from mostly cloudy to mostly sunny.
 We’ve sorted out a number of confusing cloud terms, and talked about both two primary challenges to cloud monitoring as well as two ways to meet those challenges with Nagios monitoring.
 From here, whether you have more questions on monitoring in general, or specific questions on cloud monitoring with Nagios, just send us an email at email@example.com.